jaimegarza/jaimegarza.github.io/syntax/lexdriven.md

 **Lexical driven parsers** differ in the fact that the input stream is discontinuous, usually user driven.
 The parser gets created and then waits for an input to come as a method call, keeping state of where it has been.
 The parser will receive the input and check it for correctness, causing shifts and reduces with the given symbol.
 When a state is reached that requires a new symbol, the parser will stop, store its state, and return from the method call.

-As part of keeping state, a lexical driven parser will be able to inform what possible symbols are possible in the next method call, thus allowing user interfaces to enable/disable symbols.
+As part of keeping state, a lexical driven parser will be able to inform what symbols are possible in the next method call, thus allowing user interfaces to enable/disable symbols.
 The typical case that I have encountered in the past was a calculator with operators, numbers and parenthesis.
 The buttons get enabled only on the presence of valid symbol transitions on the current parser state.
 Consider the following calculator:

 ```
 [1] [2] [3]  [+]